 Unless otherwise indicated, the items in the following report concern the Company (Transgene), located in France, where its business is primarily conducted in two facilities located in Illkirch-Graffenstaden and Lyon.
-Its wholly-owned American and Chinese subsidiaries operate as representative offices (Transgene, Inc., based in the United States which has no employee at December 31, 2021 and Transgene BioPharmaceutical Technology (Shanghai) Co.
-Ltd., based in China, which has no employee at December 31, 2021) and no sales activity.
+Its wholly-owned American and Chinese subsidiaries operate as representative offices (Transgene, Inc., based in the United States which has no employee as of December 31, 2021, and Transgene BioPharmaceutical Technology [Shanghai] Co.
+Ltd., based in China, which has no employee as of December 31, 2021) and no sales activity.
 They are therefore not included in this report's indicators.
 Figures are provided for the fiscal years 2019, 2021 and 2021 only when such figures are relevant.

 The indicators on water consumption only cover the activities in the building housing the registered office, the administrative and regulatory activities and the R&D labs at the facility in Illkirch-Graffenstaden (France).
-The Company is not in a position to present environmental indicators for the laboratory in Lyon, since no information has been provided by the landlord.